-The Audi A4 has been in production since 1994.
-The Audi A4 is a line of compact executive cars.
-The 2017 model is known as the top luxury small car in the market for its high performing standard features and comfortable seating.
+The Audi A4 has been in production since 1994 and is part of a line of compact executive cars.
+It’s known as a top luxury small car in the market for its high performing standard features and comfortable seating.

 Shopping for auto insurance can be overwhelming; it’s tough to compare your options when all policies seem similar and providers use the same terminology.
 However, being informed about the different variables can help you find a policy and provider that suit your Audi A4.
 Here are a few things you should consider when shopping for auto insurance:

 - Price.
 Price is a major factor when choosing your auto insurance policy.
 Once you’ve determined exactly how much coverage you need, use that sample policy to compare rates from different providers.

 - Deductible.
 Find a deductible amount that’s affordable if you need to file a claim but not too low that it increases your premiums.